buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+0.10.9.2
+   - Fixed deaths by ender dragon breaths not being caught.
+Existing versions of this plugin require the key msg.cloud.generic in config.yml to display the custom death message.

 0.10.9.1
    - Fixed polar bear death messages being reported as committed by "Polar_bear".
    - Fixed TNT attacker name reported with first letter truncated.